serras/emacs-haskell-tutorial/tutorial.md

 ## Other niceties

 There are tons of other packages available for Emacs.
-Without any further intention, I would like to speak about three packages which I feel that integrate very well with Haskell programming.
+Without prejudice to any of the others, I would like to speak about three packages which I feel that integrate very well with Haskell programming.

 The first one is [`rainbow-delimiters`](https://github.com/jlr/rainbow-delimiters).
 Its goal is very simple: show each level of parenthesis or braces in a different color.
 In that way, you can easily spot until from point some expression scopes.
-Furthermore, if the delimiters do not match, the extra ones are shown in a warning, red color.
+Furthermore, if the delimiters do not match, the extra ones are shown in a red, warning color.
 To get it just install `rainbow-delimiters` using the Emacs package manager, and add to your configuration file:
 ```lisp
 (require 'rainbow-delimiters)
 (global-rainbow-delimiters-mode)
 ```

 The second one is [Magit](http://magit.github.io/), which provides Git integration with Emacs.
-It is also available in MELPA, you it's only at one `M-x package-install` of you.
-One nice thing is that it shows the Git status of your file in the bottom of the buffer.
+It is also available in MELPA, and it's only one `M-x package-install` away.
+One nice thing is that it shows the Git status of your file at the bottom of the buffer.
 Magit is a very big package, so the reader is suggested to look at its official webpage.

 Finally, you may want to change the default color scheme in Emacs.
 From version 24 on, this is done very easily using its theme support.
 For example, I am quite a fan of the [Solarized themes](http://ethanschoonover.com/solarized).
 In MELPA you can find a lot of these and instructions on how to install them.